-La Rocchetta, a small boutique hotel in the Sierra de los Padres valley, near the city of Mar del Plata in Argentina, was created with the sole purpose of giving guests a unique and memorable experience every time they visited.
+La Rocchetta, a small boutique hotel in the Sierra de los Padres valley, near the city of Mar del Plata in Buenos Aires, Argentina, was created with the sole purpose of giving guests a unique and memorable experience every time they visited.

 I had heard good things about this hotel and wanted to know more.
 With the means of modern technology I was able to have a chat with owner, Agustin Ciarfaglia.
 I found it thoroughly enthralling hearing how one family’s dream became a reality.

 La Rocchetta was born with the intention to create an exclusive place where guests can relax and escape from the world.
 It began as a simple family dream, slowly taking shape and colour, to create a small friendly hotel, where everyone feels truly at home.

 “We wanted to achieve what we seek when we travel: a unique place where guests feel exceptional.
 With that idea in mind, it was now a matter of carrying it out.
 With the help of our architect friend, Analia Barbetti, and the views of the entire family, the preliminary format started taking form.
 Little by little, we created the architectural design we were all dreaming of, offering privacy and a unique identity for each room, with public areas where people felt at home and a design that made the most of beautiful views across the valley.”
 Agustin explained.

 They choose to build their dream in a beautiful valley where people could relax and unwind yet within easy reach of the city, as well as the beach, a lake and two golf courses.
 “There are many reasons that make the place really special